Sensibel maps rich narratives that enhance our response

 Proof of Concept

-With an initial investment of $15,000 from Internet NZ, Fabriko developed a minimum viable product – a two button thumb activated device that sends rider feedback to a mobile phone, then to the cloud.
+With an initial seed funding from Internet NZ, Fabriko developed a minimum viable product – a two button thumb activated device that sends rider feedback to a mobile phone, then to the cloud.
 The device and App, rapidly was prototyped at Fab Lab Chch and Fab Lab Wtgn over eight weeks.

 Fabriko are currently conducting a series of trials to improve the product design and inform the development road maps.
 The objectives of the trials are: